l1qu1c1ty/Music_Player/README.md

 Simple Music Player
 --------------------------
-Can only play wav files
+Can only play wav files.
 --------------------------